jamesspearsv/writrmd/README.md

 ### Feature Roadmap

-The following features are planned and will be added in no particular order
+The following features are planned and may or may not be added in no particular order

 - [x] Dark mode
 - [x] Filtering posts by tags
-- [ ] Improved Docker deployment and Docker Compose configuration
+- [x] Improved Docker deployment and Docker Compose configuration
 - [ ] SEO optimization based on site and post metadata
-- [ ] Customer theme options
+- [ ] Admin panel to simplify drafting and publishing blog posts
 - [ ] MDX support
+- [ ] Custom theme options
 - [ ] RSS feed generation
 - [ ] Commenting system
-- [ ] Admin panel to simplify drafting and publishing blog posts
 - [ ] Add navigation groups and subpages

 ## Usage